Key takeaways

 Remind residents of events

 Planning multifamily resident events is an easy way to retain tenants by improving their quality of life.
-But planning events that few or no residents attend may feel like a waste of time, energy, and money.
+However, planning events that few or no residents attend may feel like a waste of time, energy, and money.

 Including upcoming events in your property newsletter will reach more residents than a bulletin board or an email.
 This will increase event attendance and bolster your community.